JSBmanD/docs/pages/exports/daily-exports.md

 - The data will only be visible for your live key (not your test key).
 - Click data related to SANs (e.g. Google Ads) can be found at the campaign level rather than device level.

+[block:callout]
+{
+  "type": "note",
-!!! note "Data Feeds is a premium solution"
+  "title": "Data Feeds is a premium solution",
-    The Daily Export API is included in Branch’s [Data Feeds](/exports/data-feeds/) offering, which can be purchased according to Branch’s [pricing schedule](https://branch.io/pricing/){:target="\_blank"}, and is available at no additional charge to customers who are on Launch and Startup plans for [Journeys](https://branch.io/journeys/){:target="\_blank"}, [Universal Email](https://branch.io/email/){:target="\_blank"}, or [Universal Ads](https://branch.io/attribution/){:target="\_blank"}.
-Without Data Feeds, you can still export Branch data in CSV form directly from the Branch dashboard via [Sources](https://dashboard.branch.io/sources){:target="\_blank"} or [CSV Exports](https://dashboard.branch.io/data-import-export/csv-exports){:target="\_blank"}.
+  "body": "The Daily Export API is included in Branch’s [Data Feeds](/exports/data-feeds/) offering, which can be purchased according to Branch’s [pricing schedule](https://branch.io/pricing/){:target="\_blank"}, and is available at no additional charge to customers who are on Launch and Startup plans for [Journeys](https://branch.io/journeys/){:target="\_blank"}, [Universal Email](https://branch.io/email/){:target="\_blank"}, or [Universal Ads](https://branch.io/attribution/){:target="\_blank"}.
+Without Data Feeds, you can still export Branch data in CSV form directly from the Branch dashboard via [Sources](https://dashboard.branch.io/sources){:target="\_blank"} or [CSV Exports](https://dashboard.branch.io/data-import-export/csv-exports){:target="\_blank"}."
+}
+[/block]

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Third party access"
+  "title": "Third party access",
-	Any user with access to an account’s API keys will be able to access Branch’s Daily Export API (and thus unfiltered, log-level data).
-As a result, we would recommend against providing third parties (agencies and ad partners) with the permissions required to view API keys - Sensitive Data and App-Level Settings - during the invitation process.
+  "body": "Any user with access to an account’s API keys will be able to access Branch’s Daily Export API (and thus unfiltered, log-level data).
+As a result, we would recommend against providing third parties (agencies and ad partners) with the permissions required to view API keys - Sensitive Data and App-Level Settings - during the invitation process."
+}
+[/block]

 **If you are looking for the legacy Daily Export API**, please see [these docs](/exports/api/).